schne324/et-cetera/README.md

 * After forking or cloning this repo, assuming node is installed run `npm install`
 * Once the deps are installed, running `gulp` will build everything into the `build` directory
 * The example page will be found in `build/index.html`
-* if you don't have node installed and do not wish to make any changes, the `build` directory holds everything you need

 ### Bower
 * `bower install et-cetera`